Use burndown charts for project tracking.

 1

-This example shows day one of the sprint.
-At the end of each day, you’ll update the Actual Task Completion column with the number of tasks that are still remaining, which will reveal the trajectory of the orange line.
+This example illustrates the first day of the sprint.
+At the end of each day, you’ll update the Actual Task Completion column with the number of tasks that are remaining, which will reveal the trajectory of the orange line.

-For example, on day two, one task was completed, leaving nine left to complete.
-So you’ll enter “9” into the actual task completion column for day two.
-At the end of the sprint, your chart looks something like this:
+For example, on day two, one task was completed, leaving nine tasks remaining to be completed.
+You’ll enter “9” into the actual task completion column for day two.
+At the end of the sprint, your chart may look like the chart below:

 Day 1